peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `static EInteger FromRadixString​(java.lang.String str,
                int radix)`<br>
  Converts a string to an arbitrary-precision integer in a given radix.
+* `static EInteger FromRadixSubstring​(byte[] bytes,
+                  int radix,
+                  int index,
+                  int endIndex)`<br>
+ Converts a portion of a sequence of bytes (interpreted as text) to an arbitrary-precision integer in a given radix.
 * `static EInteger FromRadixSubstring​(char[] cs,
                   int radix,
                   int index,